zalan24/Godot-Demos/README.md

 Missing:
 * Implementations for other rendering modes
 * Deciding how this feature should be integrated (Should it replace fully the existing exp height fog?
 Can it be applied at the same time as normal fog?)
-* Edit fog parameters based on the previous point
 * Clean up the code

 ## Why This Change?